vasilakisfil/Introspected-REST/README.md

 If IETF sees that people are using the specifications differently than these have been defined, IETF should update them or create new ones, as long as these are backwards compatible.

 ### 10.5.2.
-Other limitations
+Performance considerations
-Apart from specifications, Introspected REST adds some performance issues related to introspection process: the client needs to first do a reconnaissance request to figure out what capabilities the server support.
+Introspected REST adds some performance issues related to introspection process: the client needs to first do a reconnaissance request to figure out what capabilities the server support.
 Then for each capability that is described by a MicroType, the client must be possible send another request to retrieve the metadata of that MicroType.